dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 Time to add the staging URL to the allowed callback URLs for your staging client.
 Head over to the [Auth0 Dashboard](https://manage.auth0.com/#/clients), choose your staging client and carry out the following instructions:

 * In the staging Auth0 `Client`, go to the settings tab.
-* Find the text box labeled `Allowed Callback URLs`.
+* Find the text box labelled `Allowed Callback URLs`.
-* The url you need to put in the text box is your space url, for example: `https://space-name-here-staging.herokuapp.com/` followed by: `auth0/callback`.
+* The URL you need to put in the text box is your space URL, for example: `https://space-name-here-staging.herokuapp.com/` followed by: `auth0/callback`.
 So it will look like: `https://space-name-here-staging.herokuapp.com/auth0/callback`.
 * Click the `Save Changes` button at the bottom of the page

 You will now be able to test your application on a staging environment.
 So, if you head over to your Heroku dashboard, you should see the build in progress or complete.
 After this build is completed, you can browse to the URL for your staging environment and you will see an exact duplicate of the production environment.